 Equal-sized pieces arranged in a clean, symmetrical grid.
 Two across by two down, or three across by two down.
 This is the most polished, museum-style look and works beautifully in modern or minimalist spaces.

-Best for: Clean aesthetics, identical frame sizes, matching artistic styles
+Best for: Clean aesthetics, identical frame sizes, matching artistic styles🎨 The Salon

 Mixed sizes and orientations arranged in an organic, asymmetrical cluster.
 This is the classic "gallery wall" look that feels collected and personal.
 Start with a larger centerpiece and build outward with smaller pieces.

-Best for: Eclectic spaces, mixing portrait styles, walls with character
+Best for: Eclectic spaces, mixing portrait styles, walls with character📐 The Staircase

 Portraits arranged along the slope of a staircase wall, ascending or descending with the steps.
 This transforms often-overlooked wall space into a storytelling moment your family sees every day.

-Best for: Hallways, staircases, narrow walls, 3 to 5 pieces
+Best for: Hallways, staircases, narrow walls, 3 to 5 pieces🪵 The Shelf

 Framed portraits placed on a floating shelf or picture ledge, leaning rather than hung.
 Easy to rearrange, swap, and add to over time.
 This is the most forgiving layout because nothing needs to be permanently mounted.

-How to Make Your Pet Gallery Wall Look Cohesive
+How Do I Make a Pet Gallery Wall Look Cohesive?

 The secret to a gallery wall that looks intentional rather than chaotic is having at least one unifying element across all pieces.
 You don't need every portrait to be identical, but they do need to feel like they belong together.
 Here are the most effective approaches: